greshake/i3status-rust/blocks.md

 ## Music

 Creates a block to display the current song title and artist in a fixed-width marquee.
 Also provides buttons for play/pause, previous and next.
+When there is no song playing the block collapses to show just the icon and any configured buttons.

 Supports all music players that implement the [MediaPlayer2 Interface](https://specifications.freedesktop.org/mpris-spec/latest/Player_Interface.html).
 This includes: